umbraco/UmbracoDocs/umbraco-workflow/content-reviews.md

 ## Content Reviews Settings

-Content reviews Settings tab provides a range of settings for configuring email notifications, review period days, reminder days and so on.
+Content reviews Settings tab provides a range of settings for configuring email notifications, review period days, reminder days, and so on.
 Using Content reviews, all content has a default review period.

 ### General Settings